Kings’ School Al Barsha, Al Barsha 3 – The Review

 All three schools share an architectural and learning identity, this on the basis that if something is working at an outstanding level, you don’t change it.
 As the school beds-in, there is considerable interest on the degree to which the success of Kings’ Dubai can be replicated to an all-through school.

-Sporting facilities on completion will include a landmark outdoor 25 metre competition swimming pool; two further swimming pools (one 25 metre beginner, one 25 metre Primary); sports halls; competition running track; 4 Astroturf multi-sport pitches; football pitch; rugby pitch; basketball and Netball courts (specialist hard rubber); Cricket Academy with cricket square, indoor and outdoor nets, practice facilities and a cricket pavilion; Field athletics centre; 7 tennis courts including clay and grass surfaces; Primary Gym; Secondary Sports Hall including indoor cricket nets and a volleyball court; and 2 (large) fitness studios.
+Sporting facilities at Kings’ School Al Barsha, on completion, will include a landmark outdoor 25 metre competition swimming pool; two further swimming pools (one 25 metre beginner, one 25 metre Primary); sports halls; competition running track; 4 Astroturf multi-sport pitches; football pitch; rugby pitch; basketball and Netball courts (specialist hard rubber); Cricket Academy with cricket square, indoor and outdoor nets, practice facilities and a cricket pavilion; Field athletics centre; 7 tennis courts including clay and grass surfaces; Primary Gym; Secondary Sports Hall including indoor cricket nets and a volleyball court; and 2 (large) fitness studios.

-Kings’ Library has been well designed with pod spaces for group study and individual study within the main body.
+The Kings’ School Al Barsha Library has been well designed with pod spaces for group study and individual study within the main body.
 The design of the library, in our view, is very appealing with lots of defined reading and desk spaces that match very high quality breadth of provision with an inspiring welcoming feel, a balance many schools find difficult to achieve.

 Kings’ has set aside a dedicated, quite intimate canteen and meeting area for parents set in a bright and sunny corner – on our visit it was buzzing which is suggestive of high levels of engagement with families.
 We believe more schools should invest in these sorts of link facilities to strengthen community links more broadly.